 For example, New York’s minimum liability requirement is 25/50/10.
-This means that every New Yorker must insure their car with liability that covers up to $25,000 in medical liability coverage per person, up to $50,000 of medical liability per accident and up to $10,000 in property damage liability.
+This means that every New Yorker must insure their car with liability that covers up to $25,000 in bodily injury liability coverage per person at a total of $50,000 per accident and up to $10,000 in property damage liability.

-Here’s how it works: There are three people in a car worth $15,000 and you hit that car with state minimum liability insurance.
+Here’s how it works: There are three people in a car worth $15,000 and you hit that car while carrying state minimum liability insurance.
 You cause $10,000 in medical bills per person and their vehicle is totaled.

 If the driver of the car you hit had Underinsured Motorist coverage, that would pay the remaining $5,000; however, since you are still the liable party in the accident, their insurance company may choose to sue you for the additional $5,000 they paid on your behalf.

 Since they own the car, they will require you to carry collision and comprehensive coverage to ensure that the car they own is covered by insurance and they would be reimbursed, should the car be totaled.

 Since you are required to carry coverage on your car, you may be asked to prove it at any time.
 Every insurance company will provide you with an insurance card to keep in your wallet or with the car.

 It will reflect the name of the insurance company, the car that is covered as well as the policy effective dates.

 If you are pulled over for a traffic violation or registering your car, you will probably be asked to show your insurance ID card.
 Failing to produce proof of insurance upon request can result in a citation or even arrest.

 Failing to produce proof of insurance upon request can result in a citation or even arrest.
 If you are found guilty of being uninsured, you could face a fine or driver’s license suspension.